Scalextrix/SolarCoin-Raspberry-Pi-Node/Create-a-Pi-Node.md

 # SolarCoin-Raspberry-Pi-Node
-Instructions to build a SolarCoin full node on Raspberry Pi
+Instructions to build a SolarCoin full node on Raspberry Pi, for future proofing SBCs with higher RAM may be needed, for a Rock64 install see https://github.com/jegb/solarcoin-legacy/wiki/Rock64-node

 PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF